Menziess/snapstream/docs/source/kafka.rst

   stream()

+Some basic principles to remember:

 - Any `iterable <https://pythonbasics.org/iterable/>`_ may act as a source of data
 - Any callable can be used as a sink

 .. image:: ../../res/demo.gif

 - When we call ``stream()``, each iterable is processed in a separate thread
-- Elements are published to each ``snap`` decorated handler function
+- Elements are published to each handler function (that's decorated using ``snap``)

 ::